nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Preconditions**: -

-**Postconditions**: The list of clients of the security server and their structure (Member s and their Subsystems) has been displayed to SS administrator.
+**Postconditions**: The list of clients of the security server and their structure (Member Owner, Members and their Subsystems) has been displayed to SS administrator.

 **Trigger**: -